 General paresis is a problem with mental function due to damage to the brain from untreated syphilis.

-General paresis is one form of neurosyphilis, an infection of the brain or spinal cord.
+General paresis is 1 form of neurosyphilis.
 It usually occurs in people who have had untreated syphilis for many years.
 Syphilis is bacterial infection that is most often spread through sexual or nonsexual contact.
 Today, neurosyphilis is very rare.